anubhabghosh/NovelESN/README.md

 * tau: (integer) Jump in the future.
 If M-1 is the time index of the last training data value y<sub>M-1</sub>, tau indicates that the last predicted value will be y<sub>M+tau</sub>.
 * history_q (integer) Determines the amount of predicted values and the beginning of the prediction.
 The total number of predicted values will be q and they will go from instant M+tau-(q-1) to M+tau.
 * beta (optional, default=1e-10): Regularization parameter for a ridge regression equation.
 See the file equations_doc.pdf for more info.
 * test_data.txt (optional, default=None): path to a txt file with test data values.
-The test data is used to know of the prediction is good or not.
+The test data is used to know if the prediction is good or not.
 A perfect prediction should match the test data.
 If provided, the program will show a plot comparing the prediction and the test data.

 ## Installation